Haoming02/sd-forge-couple/README.md

 - **Notes:**
     - You **must** have values in the entire mask.
 Simplest way would be adding a global entry.
     - Entries with empty **x** column are skipped
-        - Right now, there's no way to delete a row, so just leave the **x** column empty...

 - **Regions:**
     - Each region contains a (**x**, **y**) range and a **weight**